 The library is linked to various activities throughout the academic year.

-A themed staged area is set up and throughout the day different student read for fifteen minutes.
-Previous years themes have included camping, the seaside, skiing and World War 1.
+A themed staged area is set up in Mainstreet and throughout the day different student’s read for fifteen minutes.
+Previous year’s themes have included camping, the seaside, skiing, and World War 1.

 The library is a Learning Resource Centre, a hub full of information for every student to seek out and use.
 The resources available can be found in books, encyclopaedias, subscription magazines, online searching along with designated websites which the library subscribes to.
 Other departments in school also offer websites and resources to students to help them with their studies.
-(Look on the school website under relevant subjects).